lulzsun/RePlays/.github/wiki/Development:-Windows.md

 `dotnet publish /p:Configuration=Release /p:Version=X.X.X /p:PublishProfile=FolderProfile`

 You must specific a version in the numeral format of X.X.X (e.g. 1.69.420).
+Version numbering does not really matter for local release builds.

 The build will make use of Squirrel and create deltas or full packages, including a Setup file.
-You can find these files in `bin\Deployment\Releases`.
+You can find these files in `/bin/Deployment/Releases/`.

 You can learn more about the Squirrel deployment process [here](https://github.com/Squirrel/Squirrel.Windows/blob/develop/docs/getting-started/0-overview.md#overview).